crl/SourceMapMerge/README.md

 # SourceMapMerge
-Merge the SourceMap created by TS into a single file
+Merge SourceMaps into a single file